melissafeeney/columbia_datascience_hackathon2021/README.md

 - Related Paper: https://arxiv.org/abs/2006.00885

 ### Process
-- Discovered recurrent topics within the COVID-19 news claims using the CorEx Topic modeling algorithm
+- Discovered 20 recurrent topics within the COVID-19 news claims using the CorEx Topic modeling algorithm
 - Used the topics discovered within the claims, along with Twitter interaction of the claims (tweets and replies), as features in a predictive model to determine fake vs. true news claims regarding COVID-19
+  - Applied SMOTE oversampling technique on the fake news claims to offset the imbalance between real vs. fake news claims in the dataset

 ### Future steps
 - Apply anchoring in topic modeling process to see if topic derivation can be improved